Maksims/mr-Observer/API.md

 <a name="Observer+patch"></a>

 ### .patch([path], data)
-Patch data by path.
+Patch data by a specific path.
 In process of setting, it will not unset values that are not provided in patch data.
 But still can trigger unset events if object is changed to something else, so it will emit `unset` events with related paths.
 New and modified values will trigger `set` events with related paths.

 | Param | Type | Description |